 Teams have been working hard to develop creative solutions to this year's challenges.
 Appraisers have been trained on the ins and outs of scoring the teams.
 Schedules have been created and volunteers recruited.
 Please encourage your family, friends, teachers, and anyone who enjoys creativity to come watch the tournaments this year.
 The links below will take you to the Tournament Programs and required forms and information.

-The South West Tournament will host teams from Darby, Frenchtown, and Eureka on February 25 at Frenchtown High School from 10:00 AM to 12:00 PM.
+The Western Regional Tournament will host teams from Darby, Frenchtown, Hamilton, St Regis, and Troy on February 27 at Frenchtown Elementary School from 9:30 AM to 1:30 PM.

-The South Central Tournament will host teams from Manhattan, Bozeman, and Billings on March 3 at Whittier Elementary from 9:00 AM to 12:30 PM.
+The South Central Regional Tournament will host teams from Belgrade, Bozeman, and Dillon on March 5 at Manhattan Public Schools from 9:00 AM to 12:30 PM.

 Survey on the Shifting of Students' Perception of STEM

 In an effort to learn how students perceive STEM careers, Destination Imagination has partnered with National Girls Collaborative Project (NGCP) and the National Alliance for Partnerships in Equity and Educational Research Center of America (ERCA) on a research project that will focus on how high school students perceive STEM Careers.

 Montana DI is encouraging high school educators to register to receive the results package.
 Here’s what you need to do:

 Five Montana teams joined the 1470 teams from around the Globe to showcase their solutions to this year's DI challenges.